waqaarahmed/ML-Neural-Networks/AI_ChatBot/README.md

 3. The trained model predicts the intent of the user input.
 4. A response is selected based on the predicted intent from the predefined intents in `intents.json`.
 5. The response is displayed to the user.

+## Note

+- This chatbot provides a basic implementation of natural language understanding and response generation.
+- Adjustments to the intents data and neural network architecture may improve performance.